 VMR Commodore Ross Evans, VC Horrie Hunt and treasurer Mike Strange represented VMR.
 After another meeting, a decision was made to start BRIBIE ISLAND SAILING CLUB so a steering committee was formed and those who had shown interest were recorded and became prospective club members.
 Horrie asked Doug Wilson to organise first club race in April 2002.
 Running the first race meant helping to find sponsors for a race series and marker buoys, find a set of code flag signals, have a staff made to fly them from, as well as draw up sailing instructions.

 Horrie Hunt briefed the sailing group and Doug Wilson gave a PowerPoint Presentation how we were going to do things, signals, rules etc. Kay Hunt shopped for material and sewed a full set of signal flags including BISC club flags for us.

 Barry Colson donated marker buoys.

-Originally the plan was a Sailing Club to operating within VMR Bribie (VMR had begun as a boating & fishing club some 30 years earlier) but this was not to be as VMR’s insurance policy did not cover recreational boating activities.
+Originally the plan was a Sailing Club within VMR Bribie (VMR had begun as a boating & fishing club some 30 years earlier) but this was not to be as VMR’s insurance policy did not cover recreational boating activities.